 - information about the device and browser (such as, browser type and version, operating system, etc.).

 We use a cookie file on our site to store your user account information to improve the usability of our site.

 Our site will only use the Google Analytics cookies as detailed on: https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage

 (the 5 that apply are listed under the section entitled analytics.js – cookie usage).

 All digital information you provide to us is stored in the UK on our secure servers and all paper based information is also securely stored in the UK.
 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, including having an SSL certificate to ensure that all form entries are sent in an encrypted form, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
+Although we will do our best to protect your personal data, including using SHA-256 SSL certificate with RSA encryption to ensure that all form entries are sent in an encrypted format, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 HOW WE USE YOUR PERSONAL INFORMATION